Current coastal and estuary grants round

 • the environmental benefit of the project.

-A numerical score will be given to each application by department technical specialists and each panel member, based on how it addresses the above criteria.
+A numerical score will be given to each application by the department's technical specialists and each member of the panel, based on how it addresses the above criteria.

 Note: An application will be awarded a reduced ranking if it is not well thought out, has unclear objectives or outcomes, will only partially achieve program objectives or does not meet funding priorities.